 Plaster coving is best used on plastered surfaces i.e. walls and ceilings.
 Wooden coving is best used outdoors and is commonly used on porches and verandahs.
 It is also used to give a professional finish around the tops of kitchen cupboards and for making decorative curtain pelmets.
 Many people choose to use wooden coving on walls and ceilings instead of plaster because they perceive plaster coving as being heavy and messy and the fitting of plaster coving to a difficult, complicated task needing specialist skills.
 The issue with using wooden coving on a plastered wall is that the two materials will expand and contract at different rates therefore wooden coving might easily cause cracking.

-How to fit plaster coving
+How do you fit plaster coving?

 Fitting plaster coving is not difficult, especially if you have a friend or a suitable tradesman to help you.
 This would need to be somebody tall enough to reach the ceiling from your platform and strong enough to hold up a piece of coving on their own whilst you screw it in place.